 The Company's success in securing work is also reflected in the value of Backlog.
 The following table shows the Company's Backlog at the end of the comparative reporting periods.
-The Company's current level of Backlog of \$1,100.4 million is comparable with the balance at December 31, 2012, however, the Backlog balance has marginally declined from the level achieved at September 30, 2012.
+The Company's current level of Backlog of \$1,268.7 million compares with \$1,073.9 million a year ago.
+The \$194.8 million increase in Backlog at December 31, 2013 is attributable to a strong level of securements in the final quarter of 2013.
 The Company must continue to be successful in securing additional projects to achieve its strategic objectives.

-Backlog S eptember 30, Sep otember 30, De cember 31, (thousands of dollars) 2013 2012 2012 Backlog \$ 1,100,400 \$ 1,162,300 \$ 1,073,900
+(thousands of dollars) 2013 2012 Backlog \$ 1,268,700 \$ 1,073,900

-Once the Company has secured a potentially profitable contract, the profitability of that contract, measured by the Gross Profit Percentage, is primarily a function of Management's ability to control the costs associated with that contract.
+Once the Company has secured a potentially profitable contract, the profitability of that contract, measured by the Gross Profit Percentage, is primarily a function of management's ability to control the costs associated with that contract.
 The following table shows the Gross Profit Percentage realized by the Company in the comparative periods.